 In this book we introduce Oneness as a concept – an idea to explore, to experiment, to refute, to discuss.
 We can therefore remain objective by minimizing our reliance on personal belief, at least at this stage of inquiry.
 The concept of Oneness is a difficult one, beyond reason, and almost impossible to imagine.
 It is why we begin by exploring the logic of Oneness.
 Can it make sense, can it be illustrated, can it be felt, and most important, can it serve us?

 As titled, this book is an introduction to Oneness, it is like a seed initiating a growth spurt for a global adjustment at this time and place in our evolution.
-The exploration does not end with theoretical ideas, nor even with the actual experience.
-We may find ways of exploring structural evidence of Oneness using theoretical tools currently available but unrefined and beyond the introductory scope of this book.
+The investigation does not end with theoretical ideas, nor even with the actual experience.
+We are beginning to find ways of exploring structural evidence of Oneness using theoretical tools currently available but unrefined and beyond the introductory scope of this book.

 The equation describing Oneness, concept = entity is constant.
 We are not attempting to substantiate the concept for the purpose of blindly embracing the entity.
-The equation is an essential element of the inside/outside paradigm we will be illustrating and is the key for not only delving into an exploration of Oneness but also for maintaining a balanced life.
+This equation is an essential element of the inside/outside paradigm we will be illustrating and is the key for not only embarking on this exploration of Oneness but also for maintaining a balanced life.

 "Good Timing and Synchronicity.”